Monday, September 8, 2025

 day 6, monday evening, Ilion

-paid $20 to camp at Ilion's marina. includes access to a laundromat, showers, and restrooms, and there's a spot I can plug into recharge usb stuff.
+paid $20 to camp at Ilion's marina. includes locked access to a laundromat, showers, and restrooms, and there's a spot I can plug into recharge usb stuff.

 had a good ride today. will tell more stories later. time to eat. i can blab while i do laundry